omgdanieltam/danieltam.xyz/content/post/p2io-arch/index.md

 ---

 ### Project OutFox
 I had a few issues running Project Outfox previously on any version above 0.4.18.
-While it still works, somethings such as the lights would be stuck on.
+While it still works, some things such as the lights would be stuck on.
 It seems that above 0.4.18, there were some changes to the P2IO/P3IO stack.
 For now, I'll continue to run an older version just in case.

 #### Installation
 The official [install guide](https://outfox.wiki/en/user-guide/setup/install-linux) is pretty helpful.
-I don't change much from it, but for the ease of my own documentation, I'll note what I end up doing.
 The [AUR](https://aur.archlinux.org/packages/outfox_bin) has a version of Project OutFox on it, but it's the latest version, not something we would want.

 ```bash
 sudo pacman -S ffmpeg libusb-compat lua